 Antibiotics Taken By Mama:

-Sometimes mamas need to take antibiotics after birth or get some sort of infection and need antibiotics while breastfeeding.
+Sometimes mamas need to take antibiotics after birth or to fight some sort of infection while breastfeeding.
 If this is the case, then both mama and baby probably need probiotics.
 If mama takes antibiotics, then those antibiotics pass through to baby as well.
-It may take some time for symptoms to show up, so it is best to replenish the good bacteria right away.
-One thing to also note is that the benefits of probiotics are cumulative.
+It may take some time for symptoms to show up, so it is best to replenish the good, friendly bacteria right away.
+One thing to also note is that the benefits of the use of probiotics are cumulative.
 If taken regularly, mom and baby will reap the full benefits probiotics have to offer.

 Low Mood + Energy in Mama: